-Moderate-risk investments feature fluctuating growth, but eventually goes up over the medium-term.
-Invest here if you can afford to ride the ups and down of the market for the next 3-5 years.
+Moderate-risk investments feature fluctuating growth but eventually go up over the medium-term.
+Invest here if you can afford to ride the ups and downs of the market for the next 3-5 years.

 Lastly, high-risk investments give volatile growth, but offer the best potential to make money if you can ride several cycles of bear and bull markets, which would be five years and more.

-Last in our list is the concept of diversification, which is best described as NOT putting your eggs in just one basket.
+Last on our list is the concept of diversification, which is best described as NOT putting your eggs in just one basket.

 As markets go up and down, each instrument will perform worse or better than others.
 For example, when the stock market is falling, bonds tend to go up, and vice versa.
 So if you’re invested in both, then you minimize your risk of losing money.

 Remember that in the end, what’s financially important is that your net worth increases over time.